 Yes.
-Regardless of your reason to travel to the US, it is essential to have a negative COVID-19 report.
+Regardless of your reason for traveling to the US, it is essential to have a negative COVID-19 report.
 A negative result shows that the person being tested is not infectious.
-The primary reason to have a negative COVID report is that the virus can spread more easily between unvaccinated people.
+The primary reason to have a negative COVID report is that the virus can spread more easily among unvaccinated people.

 The CDC recommends that international travelers get a COVID test before arriving in the US.
 Also, travelers must have appropriate documentation.

 What are the rules that travelers must follow before entering the USA?

 You are required to have certain vaccines to enter the United States.
 The Centers for Disease Control and Prevention (CDC) website lists all required vaccines and other health information for travelers.

 The COVID-19 vaccine is offered to individuals depending on the doctor’s preference or based on travel plans to high-risk areas.
 Your vaccination status will change after you receive the vaccine, and a vaccination card will be issued under your name.